-This is the only artwork that Steed is ever doing during the Avengers.
+It is the only artwork that Steed is ever doing during the Avengers.

-Mrs Peel is painting and makes sculptures, Mrs Gale likes photographing.
-Steed however seems to have no interest a creative art (unless you count his "cat drawing" in The Hidden Tiger as art).
+Mrs. Peel is painting and makes sculptures, Mrs. Gale likes photographing.
+Steed, however, seems to have no interest a creative art (unless you count his "cat drawing" in The Hidden Tiger as art).